alexeisavca/elmy/readme.md

 ```

 As you see, we've overrode the default DeletableCounter state.
 That's because we need it to be a List(Immutable.js will
-convert [] to a List) or an OrderedMap, because when Elmy sees a List or OrderedMap it will map through the, otherwise
+convert [] to a List) or an OrderedMap, because when Elmy sees a List or OrderedMap it will map through it, otherwise
 we'd just get a single DeletableCounter.

 Now let's make it add new counters when we click "add new".
 We already have our accessor, so we could do something like...